 - From the U.S. & Canada - 1-888-407-4747

 - From Overseas - +1 202-501-4444

 NEW CDC GUIDANCE ON CRUISE SHIP TRAVEL: CDC recommends travelers, particularly those with underlying health issues, defer all cruise ship travel worldwide.
 Cruise ship passengers are at increased risk of person-to-person spread of infectious diseases, including COVID-19.

 Infographic on the Symptoms of Coronavirus (In English, Spanish, and Chinese)

 Infographic on Preventing the Spread of Coronavirus (In English, Spanish, and Chinese)

 More on Coronavirus (COVID-19)

-MCALLEN, Texas – Today, Congressman Vicente Gonzalez (TX-15) announced the location of a mobile COVID-19 testing site in Hidalgo County in the 15th District of Texas.
-Testing begins Wednesday, June 3.
+MCALLEN, Texas – Today, Congressman Vicente Gonzalez (TX-15) announced the location of mobile COVID-19 testing sites in Hidalgo, Guadalupe and Live Oak Counties in the 15th District of Texas.
+Sites will conduct swab testing.